 This past weekend, there were multiple March For Our Lives protests across the country demanding that gun control legislation gets passed in response to recent school shootings.
 The shooting at Marjory Stoneman Douglas High School in Florida left 17 dead, and many people have vowed to never let something like this happen again.
 The gun control debate has always divided our country in two, and even more so recently because now the focus seems to be on keeping kids safe in school.
 Some people think we need to ban guns in order to curb school violence, whereas the other side thinks that we need more guns and armed guards in the schools to keep kids safe.
 I’m here to say that both sides of the debate are wrong, and there’s only one sensible solution to this problem: We need to ban schools in order to stop school shootings from happening.

 All of this talk about whether or not we need more or less guns is just meaningless banter, and it completely avoids the main problem here: Schools are providing mass murderers with the perfect place to carry out their massacres, and they must be closed to prevent further atrocities.
 If there weren’t any schools around, there wouldn’t be any school shootings.
-Am I wrong?
-Nope, that’s actually 100% true.
-Schools are to blame for every single school shooting that has ever happened, and the statistics back up that claim.
+Am I wrong in saying that?
+No I’m not, because it’s 00% true.
 Did you know that every school shooting that has ever happened took place at a school?
-And did you know that if the shooter wasn’t equipped with a school, he would not have been able to commit a school shooting?
+And did you also know that shooters weren’t equipped with a school, they would not have been able to commit a school shooting?
 Those statements might sound too crazy to be real, but they are unfortunate truths.
-Schools have been present at every single school shooting in history, so why aren’t people talking that?
+Schools have been present at every single school shooting in history, so why aren’t people talking about them as a possible cause for all of this violence?
 That’s why I’m organizing a March For Our Social Lives protest scheduled for this Saturday.
-The protest aims to encourage our politicians to pass legislation to eliminate every building where education takes place in the United States.
+The protest aims to encourage our politicians to pass common sense education control by banning every building where education takes place in the United States, thus freeing up kids to do whatever they want with their spare time and also eliminating the possiblity of a school shooting ever happening again.
 It’s easy to use things like guns and mental illness as scapegoats whenever tragedies like this happen, but it doesn’t get to the root of the problem.

 Now I know there are a lot of people out there that think this is an extreme measure, and that it would be much easier to just get rid of The Second Amendment instead.
 “Get rid of schools?
 What a stupid idea.
 We should just take rights away from millions of law-abiding citizens because of what a few nutcases did instead”.
 That’s a hyperbolic quote obviously, but it is sort of the logic that a lot of people are using.
 And as I’ve said before: Guns don’t cause school shootings, schools do.
 Last time I checked, The Bill Of Rights doesn’t say shit about being able to own or attend schools like it does for guns, so lets get tougher on schools before every kid in America ends up 6 feet under.
 Plus, as I’ve already outlined in this blog, getting rid of schools would eliminate school shootings over night.
 It isn’t even up for debate if I’m right or not either, because it really would be physically impossible for a school shooting to happen if we got rid of schools.
 Problem solved.